zoriya/Kyoo/chart/README.md

 # Kyoo Helm Chart
-Kyoo consists of multiple interconnected workloads, leveraging a variety of technologies including Meilisearch, Postgres, and RabbitMQ.
+Kyoo consists of multiple interconnected workloads, leveraging a variety of technologies including Postgres, and RabbitMQ.
 This helm chart is designed to simplify configurations for basic setups while offering advanced customization options.
 Naming and opinionation aims to follow structures described in [diagrams](../DIAGRAMS.md).

 # Examples
 ## Quickstart